mesosphere/marathon/docs/command-line-flags.md

     Examples: `"hdfs://localhost:54310/path/to/store"`,
     `"file:///var/log/store"`.
 For details, see the
     [artifact store]({{ site.baseurl }}/docs/artifact-store.html) docs.
 * `--checkpoint` (Optional.
-Default: false): Enable checkpointing of tasks.
+Default: true): Enable checkpointing of tasks.
     Requires checkpointing enabled on slaves.
-Allows tasks to continue running during mesos-slave restarts and upgrades.
+Allows tasks to continue running during mesos-slave restarts and Marathon scheduler failover.
+See the description of `--failover_timeout`.
 * `--executor` (Optional.
 Default: "//cmd"): Executor to use when none is specified.
 * `--failover_timeout` (Optional.
 Default: 604800 seconds (1 week)): The
     failover_timeout for Mesos in seconds.
+If a new Marathon instance has not re-registered with Mesos this long after a failover, Mesos will shut down all running tasks started by Marathon.
+Requires checkpointing to be enabled.
 * `--framework_name` (Optional.
 Default: marathon-VERSION): The framework name to register with Mesos.
 * `--ha` (Optional.
 Default: true): Runs Marathon in HA mode with leader election.